 Stud finders fall into two basic categories based on the method they use to detect studs, either magnetic or electronic.
 One’s not inherently better than the other; rather, each one offers different benefits for different situations.

-+ They will pinpoint both wood studs (by their metal fasteners) as well as steel studs, which are used in commercial construction.
+• They will pinpoint both wood studs (by their metal fasteners) and steel studs.

-Electronic stud finders, on the other hand, rely on internal sensors rather than magnets to pinpoint the location of wood studs.
+On the other hand, electronic stud finders rely on internal sensors rather than magnets to pinpoint the location of wood studs.
 They sense a change in density in the space behind the wall.
 Though the technology may sound complicated, electronic stud finders are easy to use: Simply place the tool flat against the wall and move it slowly in a horizontal fashion.
 When it detects a stud, it will emit an audible alarm and produce a visual indicator, depending on the specific model.

 Other Helpful Features

-BEST STUD FINDER FOR NOVICES: C.H.
-Hanson Magnetic Stud Finder ($7.99)
+BEST FOR MOST PEOPLE: C.H.
+Hanson Magnetic Stud Finder

-For precision and a wide field of detection, the ProSensor 710 was The Spruce‘s choice for “Best Overall Stud Finder.”
-The key to the ProSensor’s success is a line of tiny red LED lights along the top of the tool.
-When passed over a stud, only the bulbs directly over the stud light up, alerting the carpenter to its exact location.
-Because the lights extend all the way across the top of the 7-inch-long tool, the ProSensor can detect studs that are within a few inches of one another, which is often the case near a door or the corner of a wall.
-It picks up both wood and metal studs and can detect pipes and wires to a depth of 1½ inches.
-It doesn’t come with an audible alert, but buyers don’t seem to mind—Amazon reviews still rate it 4.5 out of five stars.
-While the battery-powered ProSensor is a good stud finder for anyone, its accuracy and wide detection field make it a great find for those in the construction industry.
-It comes with a 1-year limited warranty.
-Available on Amazon.
+The key to the precision and usability of the ProSensor is in the line of tiny red LED lights that runs along the top of the tool.
+When the 7-inch tool passed over a stud, only the lights directly over the stud light up, alerting the carpenter to its exact location.
+With the ProSensor, it’s even possible to detect and distinguish between studs located within a few inches of one another, as is often the case near a door or in the corner of a room.
+Though it would make a good stud finder for just about anyone, the accuracy and wide detection field of the ProSensor make it truly great for those in the trades.
+Amazon.